Why is your snoring a problem?

 When you hear the term sleep apnea, you probably think of someone who snores loudly at night.
 Sure, this is annoying, especially for family members, but it can be a serious medical problem.
 How do you know if you have sleep apnea?
 What can you do to treat or prevent it?

 Anyone, even children, can have sleep apnea.
 The risk factors for developing it are different for each type.
-For obstructive, if you’re overweight, have a thicker neck, narrowed airway opening, are male, are elderly, have a family history of sleep apnea, smoke, use alcohol/sedatives/tranquilizers or have chronic nasal congestion, you are at increased risk.
-For central, if you’re male, elderly, have a heart condition, use narcotic pain medication or have a history of stroke, you are at increased risk.
-For complex, usually it is a combination of factors from both obstructive and central.
+For obstructive, if you’re overweight, have a thicker neck, narrowed airway opening, are male, are elderly, or have a family history of sleep apnea, you’re at higher risk.
+Also, you are at increased risk if you smoke, use alcohol/sedatives/tranquilizers or have chronic nasal congestion.
+For central, if you’re male, elderly, have a heart condition, use narcotic pain medication or have a history of stroke, your risk level is elevated.
+For complex, it is usually a combination of obstructive and central factors.

 Sleep apnea is more than just snoring.
-It’s something that needs to be addressed in order to prevent more serious medical complications.
+It needs to be addressed to prevent more serious medical complications.
 If you have any questions or concerns about sleep apnea, please speak with your doctor.
 If you would like more information, please visit the National Institute of Health’s National Heart, Lung and Blood Institute’s sleep apnea page at https://www.nhlbi.nih.gov/health-topics/sleep-apnea